Can You Paint a Motorcycle Helmet? And Is It Legal?

 Painting a motorcycle helmet can be intimidating for a newbie.
 But with the steps below, you will see that it is indeed an easy task.

 The first thing that you need to do is to clean the helmet.
 If it is dust and dirt, the paint will have weaker adhesion on the surface.
-The best way to clean it is with a cloth dipped in a mild detergent and warm water.
+The best way to clean the helmet surface is with a cloth dipped in a mild detergent and warm water.
+Use the wet cloth to remove all dirt, grease, and residue.
 Use a lint-free cloth to dry the surface.

 Some people might think that sanding will help in cleaning the helmet.
 However, it will do more harm than good, so you should avoid doing so.
 By sanding the helmet, you might end up damaging the fiberglass shell or outer plastic, which will weaken its structure.

 In most cases, you won’t be painting the entire helmet.
-Hence, you will need to use masking tape to cover the specific portions that you will leave unpainted.
-Some examples of these parts include the visor or the connecting points between the helmet and the strap.
+Hence, you will need to use masking tape or painter’s tape to cover the specific portions that you will leave unpainted.
+Some examples of these parts include the visor, padding, or the screws or connecting points between the helmet and the strap.

-If you have a specific design or pattern in mind, then you should use a marker to create an outline.
+If you have a design in mind use a marker to sketch it out on the helmet.
+This will serve as a guide for your painting process.
 This will make it easier to distinguish which should be a painted surface and with what colors.
 Use thin lines to make the marks more visible.

 Prepare the paint based on the instructions from the manufacturer and start brushing.
 Start by applying the base layer, then proceed to the shadows, highlights, and final touches.